-About Argentinian Wine
+The Argentinian Wine Scene

 Argentinian Wine Regions

-The main area of production is Mendoza, which accounts for over two thirds of total production, followed by San Juan and La Rioja to the north.
+The main wine producing regions of Argentina lie in the far west of the country, very close to the Andes mountains, and stretch over 2000km from north to south.
+Mendoza is the key one, which accounts for over two thirds of total production, followed by San Juan and La Rioja to the north.
 As winemakers and viticulturists explore, further regions have been identified and discovered, including the very high altitude areas of Jujuy, Catamarca and Salta in the far north east, and the very cool climate areas of Patagonia, Neuquen, and Rio Negro south of Buenos Aires.

 San Juan and La Rioja

-Here is a summary of the main grapes, which are used for quality , bottled wine production:
+Here is a summary of the main grapes, which are used for quality, bottled wine production:

 White Grapes